IT, Mobile Devices, and Browsers FAQ

 • Android Browser

 Firefox is not supported.
-AngelTrack will allow you to use Firefox anyway, and it will work fine most of the time... but you will not receive technical support for Firefox-related issues in AngelTrack pages.
+You can use it anyway, and it will probably work fine, but you will not receive technical support for Firefox-related issues in AngelTrack.

 Can I use a MacBook or other Apple computer?